 1.Baby stops crying after being comforted

-2.Baby is active after a few minutes of fall
+2.Baby is active after a few minutes from fall.
+His behavior is normal.

-3. Your baby is acting “normal” (playing, laughing, being himself)
+3. Your baby is acting “normal” and is alert (playing, laughing, being himself)

 4. Eating and sleeping habits have not been interrupted